rcnfinance/rcn-docs/docs/withdraw.md

 // Partial Withdraw
 const withdrawTransaction = await debtEngine.withdrawPartial(
     '0x86029ff516bbfe74ad2c96e90a18d9b3e984d2152a10824ab0ee4521ab952728', // Id of the Loan
-    accounts[1],                                 // reciever account of the withdrawal amount
+    accounts[1],                                 // receiver account of the withdrawal amount
     web3.utils.toWei("20", "ether"),            // Amount to withdraw equal to = '20000000000000000000'
     { from: accounts[1] });                     // sender address Should be authorized